 Thanks to Tel Aviv’s unique geographical location and cultural make-up which includes people from across the globe and across the religious spectrum the city’s graffiti holds many poignant political and social messages.

-You can learn a little Hebrew even on a short trip to Israel just by noticing signs, graffiti and bumper stickers.
-The most bohemian parts of Tel Aviv are known for their artistic graffiti and there are tours which take you on a walk through the streets of these areas pointing out the graffiti and explaining the Hebrew and social messages.
+You can learn a little Hebrew even on a short trip to Israel just by noticing signs, graffiti, and bumper stickers.
+The most bohemian parts of Tel Aviv are known for their artistic graffiti and there are tours that take you on a walk through the streets of these areas pointing out the graffiti and explaining the Hebrew and social messages

-A graffiti tour of areas like Florentine, Tel Aviv is an innovative and cool way of getting to know the city.
+A graffiti tour of areas like Florentin, Tel Aviv is an innovative and cool way of getting to know the city.
 Not only will you learn a bit of Hebrew but also get to know the social issues which artists choose to comment on.
-On a graffiti tour your guide will also point out interesting street signs and bumper stickers.
-Tours of this kind re led by young and hip locals who know the best places to go and the most “in” neighborhoods.
-You’ll find out about the best cafes, bars and nightclubs and can ask your guide for recommendations.
-Your guide will explain about the artist’s “tags” and signature styles.
+On a graffiti tour, your guide will also point out interesting street signs and bumper stickers.
+Tours of this kind are led by young and hip locals who know the best places to go and the most “in” neighborhoods.
+You’ll find out about the best cafes, bars, and nightclubs and can ask your guide for recommendations.
+Your guide will explain the artist’s “tags” and signature styles.

-So get out your walking shoes and explore Tel Aviv’s street art either on an organized tour or by yourself, you’ll be amazed at the art you discover!
+So get out your walking shoes and explore Tel Aviv’s street art either on an organized Tel Aviv street art tour or by yourself, you’ll be amazed at the art you discover!